Enrollment & Application

 - We do not accept applications from students who are 18 or older.

 - Student and parent/guardian must live in the District of Columbia and provide specific documents to verify guardianship and residency.

 - Student must submit a completed application for admission.

 Meet and Greets allows prospective families to visit the facility and learn about the school from current students, parents, and faculty.
 Meet and Greets are scheduled throughout the school year.

 Please RSVP to Nadly Julien at (202) 563-6862 ×188 to attend an Admissions Meet and Greet.

 Q: My child was matched to Thurgood Marshall Academy.
 What happens now?

 Q: What documents will I need to complete registration?

-A: The following documents are required and must be turned in on the day of the Registration Workshop:
+A: The following documents are required and must be turned in when you complete the registration process: